 Toys"R"Us Canada became a proud National sponsor of Autism Speaks Canada in 2010.
 Toys"R"Us U.S. is a long time sponsor of Autism Speaks U.S. and with Toys"R"Us Canada can now make a difference right across North America.

-Every March and April we run a support campaign where we sell Autism Speaks puzzle pieces in our
+Every March and April we run a support campaign where we sell Autism Speaks puzzle pieces in our stores and online.

 We are a National sponsor for the Walk Now for Autism Speaks Canada program.